1

 Click on "Learn more about this agency" button below to view Eligibilities being considered and other IMPORTANT information.

-BASIC REQUIREMENT OR INDIVIDUAL OCCUPATIONAL REQUIREMENT: Successful completion of a full 4-year course of study in an accredited college or university leading to a bachelor's or higher degree that included or was supplemented by major study in child development, early childhood education, or an equivalent field of study in child development or early childhood education.
-NOTE: You MUST submit a copy of your transcripts with your application.
+Successful completion of a full 4-year course of study in an accredited college or university leading to a bachelor's or higher degree that included or was supplemented by major study in child development or early childhood education.

-For Child Development Training and Curriculum Specialist positions with the Department of the Air Force the education must have been in child development or early childhood education.
+For Child Development Training and Curriculum Specialist positions with the Departments of the Air Force the education must have been in child development or early childhood education.

 OR

-Combination of education and experience -- Courses equivalent to a major in child development, early childhood education, youth development, family studies, or an equivalent field of study, plus appropriate experience or additional course work that provided knowledge comparable to that normally acquired through the successful completion of the 4-year course of study in the field of child or youth development or family studies.
-NOTE: You MUST submit a copy of your transcripts with your application.
+-- Courses equivalent to a major in child development or early childhood education, plus appropriate experience or additional course work that provided knowledge comparable to that normally acquired through the successful completion of the 4-year course of study in child or development or early childhood education.
+NOTE: You MUST submit copies of your transcripts.

 AND